Sunlight Financial Holdings In - GuruFocus.com

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Sunlight Financial Holdings Inc. (: SUNL) securities between January 25, 2021 and September 28, 2022, for violations of the Securities Exchange Act of 1934.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all investors who purchased or otherwise acquired Sunlight Financial Holdings Inc. (NYSE: SUNL) securities between January 25, 2021 and September 28, 2022, for violations of the Securities Exchange Act of 1934.
 Sunlight claims to be a business-to-business-to-consumer point-of-sale ("POS") financial platform that provides residential solar and home improvement contractors the ability to offer seamless POS financing to their customers.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Sunlight.
 Shareholders who want to act as lead plaintiff for the class must file their papers by February 14, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.